 After all, you want people to remember you for being incredible—not for confusing the hell out of them with different, often conflicting messages.

-By changing their approach dramatically, they wind up confusing the people who are #thisclose to saying yes.
+By changing their communication approach dramatically, they wind up confusing the people who are #thisclose to saying yes.

 So, how do you find the right message and know in your heart that it will work?